Bridging the micro-Hz gravitational wave gap via Doppler tracking with the Uranus Orbiter and Probe Mission: Massive black hole binaries, early universe signals and ultra-light dark matter: Doppler Tracking of GWs and other signals

-A simple parametrisation of a noise power spectral density is shown in Figure \ref{fig:cass_noise}, based on theoretical work by \citet{godtierpaper} and extensive analysis of the \textit{Ulysses} and \textit{Cassini} tracking data \citep{ulysses,cassini92}.
-The broad features of the power spectral density can be captured by a simple three power law structure.
+{Simple parametrisations of noise PSDs for {\textit{Cassini}} era Doppler ranging systems are first discussed in Ref.~\cite{godtierpaper} and compared to extensive analysis of the \textit{Ulysses} tracking data~\citep{ulysses,cassini92}.
+The broad features of the expected PSD can be captured by a simple three power law structure.
 At frequencies higher than $f\sim 0.1$ Hz, the noise is dominated by thermal fluctuations and steeply increases as $\sim f^2$.
 This limit tends to constrain the minimum averaging time of tracking systems to $\tau \sim 10$ s, beyond which the Allan deviation rapidly deteriorates.
-A central region of optimal sensitivity spans between $\sim10^{-4}$ and $\sim10^{-1}$ and is characterised by a red spectrum $\sim f^{-1/2}$ \cite{cassini92}.
-The upturn in noise below $10^{-4}$ Hz is an attempt to model less constrained low frequency noise sources, which range from uncertainties in the dynamical modelling of the spacecraft orbits to the effects of atmospheric turbulence.
-They are conservatively estimated to generate a slope of $f^{-2}$, as has been originally observed in the \textit{Ulysses} tracking data.
-However, it is important to note that these estimates are purely phenomenological.
-The effect of changing the low frequency slope has been explored in \cite{cassini92}, showing that a flatter slope can indeed improve the sensitivity at lower frequency.
-Ultimately, the behaviour of the power spectral density below frequencies of $\sim 10^{-4}$ Hz cannot not be studied in a straightforward manner owing to the rotation of the Earth: The spacecraft will fall below the horizon of any given tracking station within a fraction of a day, severing the Doppler link.
+A central region of optimal sensitivity spans between $\sim10^{-4}$ Hz and $\sim10^{-1}$ Hz and is characterised by a red spectrum $\sim f^{-1/2}$~\cite{cassini92}.
+The strong upturn in noise below $10^{-4}$~Hz (seen in Fig.~\ref{fig:cass_noise} in gray) was an attempt to model less constrained low-frequency noise sources, which range from uncertainties in the dynamical modelling of the spacecraft trajectory to the effects of atmospheric turbulence.
+They were conservatively estimated to generate a slope of $f^{-2}$, as had been originally observed in the \textit{Ulysses} tracking data.
+However, such estimates were purely phenomenological, and the consequences of flatter low-frequency slope for the noise, and the resulting improvements in sensitivity were already explored in~\cite{cassini92}.
+Approximately a decade later, the noise PSD of \textit{Cassini} down to frequencies of $\sim 10^{-5}$ Hz was estimated from first principles in Ref.~\cite{2002tinto}, in preparation for a 40 day tracking run performed in 2002.
+The latter prediction matched exceptionally well with the observed \textit{Cassini} noise, which can be found in Ref.~\cite{2003ApJ...599..806A,2006armstrong} and is plotted in Fig \ref{fig:cass_noise}.}

-To circumvent this complication we consider a typical tracking run of a single station to have a maximal duration of approximately $8$ hours, after which the link may only be reinstated after a clock reset.
-This amounts to either switching tracking stations or waiting for the next day.
-Thus, the relevant noise contributions on each set of tracking data are sampled from the power spectral density in the range of $1/(8\, {\rm{hr}})\sim 3\times 10^{-5}$ Hz up to a maximal frequency of $1/\tau \sim 0.1$ Hz, as shown in Figure \ref{fig:cass_noise} in orange.